aok-solutions/gcp-workshop/README.md

 ## Rules of Engagement

-* Let's do pair
+* Let's do pairing
-* Try using cli and scriptive approach as much as possible
-* Use Google Cloud Console GUI if you are not familar with input and output of each component
+* We will provision infrastructure and application via Google Cloud Console and command line first then automate the infrastructure as code using Terraform at end

+## Things are provided to the teams

+* Dockerfile for `gcp-workshop` app
+* `Makefile` for building and running `gcp-workshop` app locally
+* Pre-built Docker images [tomqwu/gcp-workshop](https://hub.docker.com/r/tomqwu/gcp-workshop/) with tags `0.0.1` and `0.0.2`

-## How to run the `gcp-workshop` app
+## How to run `gcp-workshop` app locally

-### Build and run locally

 ```shell
 make build